Large Data Volumes

 Why custom indexes require support cases

-Because the platform manages the index tables internally, only Salesforce can add or modify custom indexes.
-This is by design in the multitenant architecture — the platform must control index creation to balance resource usage across all tenants on the shared infrastructure.
+The platform manages index tables internally, so only Salesforce can add or modify custom indexes.
+This is by design in the multitenant architecture: the platform must control index creation to balance resource usage across all tenants on shared infrastructure.

 Query Selectivity

 The Salesforce query optimizer decides whether to use an index or perform a full table scan.
-The decision is based on selectivity — how many records the filter is expected to return.
+The decision is based on selectivity, meaning how many records the filter is expected to return.

 Selectivity Thresholds